privet100/transcendence/README.md

   + Security - probably we meet requirements by we need to validate input and follow some basic security rules on the front-end part.
 * Modules (only that needs some response / comment)
   + User management - I did back-end (almost); but we need profile page with history of games, possibility to change profile data; see statistics of wins and loses - who will be responsible for this part?
 I can do it but I need template of js page (single page structure should be already applied)
-  + OAuth42 - almost finished by Alexey, please check that all requirements of this module are met/
-  + Remote Players - will do Amine
-  + LiveChat - is the proccess by me and Anna
-  + AI Opponent - will we do this module?
-Amine, can you implement it or you need help?
-  + Game Customization Option - do we need this module?
-Who will do it?
-  + Multiple language supports - who will implement it?
-  + Server-side pong  - do we need this module?
-Is it implemented by Amine?
-For this module we need API for paddle, ball and other features
-  + User and Game Stats Dashboards - do we need this module?
-Who will do it?
 * Live pong game on website
   + users must have the ability to participate in a live Pong game against another player directly on the website
   + Both players will use the same keyboard